bigdata-graph/CRO-KT/README.md

 - **Paper Link**: https://ieeexplore.ieee.org/document/11196052
 - **PubMed ID**: 41060868
 #### Citation Guidelines
-- **If you use the code in this repository for research or publish results, please cite this paper.
-The recommended citation format (following IEEE standards) is**:
+If you use the code in this repository for research or publish results, please cite this paper.
+The recommended citation format (following IEEE standards) is:
-- L. Xu, X. Ding, X. Yuan, Z. Wang, L. Bai and E. Chen, "Improving Question Embeddings With Cognitive Representation Optimization for Knowledge Tracing," IEEE Transactions on Cybernetics, Early Access, doi: 10.1109/TCYB.2025.3612399.
+L. Xu, X. Ding, X. Yuan, Z. Wang, L. Bai and E. Chen, "Improving Question Embeddings With Cognitive Representation Optimization for Knowledge Tracing," IEEE Transactions on Cybernetics, Early Access, doi: 10.1109/TCYB.2025.3612399.